-Applicants: Upon application for admission, the Application for In-State Tuition is submitted to the Office of Admissions for review and decision.
-If the applicant is accepted, the domicile determination is included in the acceptance letter.
+Applicants: During the application for admission, the Application for In-State Tuition is submitted to the Office of Admissions for review and decision.
+If the applicant is accepted, the student will receive official notification of the domicile determination prior to the May 1 deposit deadline.
+If the Application for In-State Tuition is received within the two weeks prior to, on or after May 1 the official notification of the domicile determination will be within two weeks of the acceptance letter.